min2ha/ukwa-site/content/target/45358/index.en.md

   "subject": "Political Action and Communication"
 }

-# Justice Peace and Integrity of Creation project  of the Columban Fathers [JPIC]

 The Society of St. Columban is a Catholic organization working in fifteen countries with a special commitment to Asia and Latin America.
 Columbans are missionaries who go in the name of the Church to announce, by deed and word, the good news of Jesus Christ.